JohannesRgnr/STM32_ModalSynth/readme.md

     Copyright (c) 2026 Johannes Regnier

-For information on usage and redistribution, and for a DISCLAIMER OF ALL WARRANTIES, see LICENSE.
+For information on usage and redistribution, and for a Disclaimer of Warranty and Limitation of Liability, see LICENSE.